 For me, the program was certainly a success.
 It did exactly what I wanted it to – gave me the opportunity to learn new skills, to focus on my writing, to build up credibility.
 I can’t say that this type of degree program is for everyone.
 But in my case, I think it was a crucial tool in helping me achieve the career I have today.

-Photo: Suzie and Will by SSShupe via Flickr.
+Photo at top by SSShupe via Flickr.